data-8/tables-notebooks/README.md

 ## Notebooks

-* blank.ipynb - blank notebook that is a usefuyl starting point for creating your own
+* blank.ipynb - blank notebook that is a usefuyl starting point for creating your own.
+[UCB interact](http://datahub.berkeley.edu/user/culler/interact?repo=tables-notebooks&path=blank.html)
 * RollingDice.ipynb - illustration of basic probability theory with rolling dice in Tables
 * ProbabilityBirthdaySurprise.ipynb - more involved illustration of probability theory where sequences are useful
 * Census.ipynb - access and draw interesting insights easily from census data